For more information contact:

 Unbroken glass contaminated with acutely hazardous chemicals, as designated by the Washington Department of Ecology, must be triple rinsed.
 The rinsate must be collected and managed as a hazardous chemical waste (see SPPM 5.66) the unbroken glass may then be disposed of as noncontaminated glass waste.

-For information regarding identifying acutely hazardous chemicals, see the EH&S Hazardous Materials Waste Identification Guide website at:
+For information regarding identifying acutely hazardous chemicals, see the EH&S Hazardous Materials Waste Identification Guide.

 - Other Chemicals